nio3000/asm/README.md

 ## Description

 Asm is an assembly simulator project for the requirements of CSC 521.
 Due to this being a class project, pull requests will not be accepted at this time and is only presented for convenience.
-Browse at the code if you like.
+Browse or fork the code if you like.

+## License
+Don't be a dick.

 ## Authors